imclab/ender-bootstrap/README.md

  * `$().position()` from jQuery (http://api.jquery.com/position/) is
    installed, with a few minor modifications. `$().offsetParent()` comes along for the ride too (http://api.jquery.com/offsetParent/).
+ * `$().index(el)` is implemented if it doesn't exist, it'll simply return the index of the given element in the current list, or -1 if it's not there.
+No-arg version is not supported.
+ * `$().sort()` is implemented to sort the current list of elements by the given comparator function.

 See
 [base.js](https://github.com/rvagg/ender-bootstrap/blob/master/base/base.js)
 for all the gory details.